 \subsection{Implementation and evaluation}\label{implementation-and-evaluation}}

-We implemented the proposed procedure with Python3 language and published it as an open-source package via GitHub (\url{https://github.com/0kam/alproj}).
-We used an airborne image and a DSM in the GCP acquisition process.
-The Japanese Forestry Agency captured the airborne image in the fall of 2010, and we orthorectified it using a DEM produced by airborne laser scanning.
-This DEM was also used as the DSM in the GCP acquisition and georectification process.
+We implemented the proposed procedure using Python3 and published it as an open-source package via GitHub (\url{https://github.com/0kam/alproj}).
+We used an airborne image and DSM in the GCP acquisition process.
+The Japanese Forestry Agency captured airborne images in the fall of 2010 and orthorectified them using a digital elevation model (DEM) produced by airborne laser scanning.
+This DEM was also used as the DSM in the GCP acquisition and georectification processes.
 The airborne image and DSM had spatial resolutions of 0.2 m and 2 m, respectively, and were both resampled to a resolution of 1 m.

-Then, the accuracy of our georectification method was tested.
-We manually searched 83 matching points between the simulated and original images and treated them as the test GCPs: GCPs that are not used in the georectification process.
-We also prepared two comparison methods.
-The first one was the silhouette-based matching method (after this, called the silhouette method) used in the previous study (\cite{Portenier2020Cryosphere}).
-This was to demonstrate the benefits of the image-matching-based GCP acquisition method.
-Therefore, we considered the lens distortion in silhouette while \cite{Portenier2020Cryosphere} did not.
-The second was our method without the lens distortion model (after this, called no distortion), for evaluating the advantages of the lens distortion model.
-We evaluated the projection error of the test GCPs using these three methods.
+The accuracy of the georectification method was tested.
+We manually searched 83 matching points between the simulated and original images and treated them as test GCPs (i.e., GCPs that were not used in the georectification process).
+First, we used the silhouette-based matching method (hereafter referred to as the silhouette method) used in the previous study (\cite{Portenier2020Cryosphere})to demonstrate the benefits of the image-matching-based GCP acquisition method.
+That is, we considered lens distortion in the silhouette, whereas \cite{Portenier2020Cryosphere} did not.
+Second, our method without the lens distortion model (hereafter referred to as no distortion) was used to evaluate the advantages of the lens distortion model.
+We evaluated the projection errors of the test GCPs using these three methods.

 \hypertarget{results}{%